-OLS Spread Model Tutorial
+OLS Spread Model Guide

 Uses linear regression for optimal hedge ratio calculation and enhanced pairs trading precision.